columbus42/pharos/debian/README.md

-# mi-xubuntu
+# debian

-Mass software and standalone installers for Xubuntu 22.04.
+Mass software and standalone installers made for Xubuntu 22.04.
 Or really just anything based on Debian.

 -columbus42